Understanding Glaucoma: A Guide to Its Two Main Types

 A. Open-Angle Glaucoma

 Also known as wide-angle glaucoma, this is the most common form of the disease.
-The \’open\’ drainage angle between the iris and cornea, as it should be, becomes blocked, increasing eye pressure progressively.
-This pressure damages the optic nerve over time, often without any warning or significant symptoms until the disease is well advanced.
+The drainage angle between the iris and cornea, while technically open, becomes blocked over time, leading to a gradual increase in intraocular pressure.
+This pressure progressively damages the optic nerve, often without noticeable symptoms until the disease has advanced significantly.

 Symptoms

-Open-angle glaucoma rarely presents early symptoms.
-Later stages can reveal a loss of peripheral (side) vision, followed by a gradual decrease in central vision.
+Open-angle glaucoma typically shows few early symptoms.
+Over time, patients may experience loss of peripheral vision, followed by gradual reduction in central vision.

 Risk Factors